The Blue Penguin (Korora)

-The Blue Penguin is the world’s smallest penguin at just 35-43cm tall, and weighing a little over 1 kg.
+The blue penguin is the world’s smallest penguin at just 35-43cm tall, and weighs a little over 1kg.
 It is found in many places around New Zealand and Australia and is a protected native species.
-The Blue Penguin population is declining throughout New Zealand.
-On the West Coast it is estimated Blue Penguins only number in the high hundreds to low thousands.
-Blue penguins need our protection from coastal development, predators, dogs and traffic.

 Latest news